Tropical Storm Allison: Aftermath

 A few weeks after Allison, FEMA opened six disaster recovery centers across southeast Texas, which provided recovery information to those who applied for disaster assistance.
 The American Red Cross and the Salvation Army opened 48 shelters at the peak of need for people driven from their homes, which served nearly 300,000 meals.
 After the extensive damage to Houston hospitals, the U. S. Public Health Service team set up a temporary hospital at the Houston Police Academy.
 The National Disaster Medical System deployed a temporary hospital to Houston with 88 professionals, aiding nearly 500 people.
 The team of 87 medical personnel served over 1,000 patients within two weeks of Allison's passage.
 Thirty-five volunteer services provided aid for the flood victims in Texas, including food, clothing, and volunteers to help repair the houses.
 After nearly 50,000 cars were flooded and ruined, many people attempted to sell the cars across the country without telling of the car's history.
 Many people took advantage of the flood victims, including fraudulent contractors and suppliers raising the price of goods more than is actually justified.
 Following the extreme flooding, a mosquito outbreak occurred, though FEMA provided aid to control the problem.
 By six months after the storm, around 120,000 Texas citizens applied for federal disaster aid, totaling to $1.05 billion (2001 USD).

+In a 2006 study on casting blame for natural disasters, Kevin Arcenaux and Robert Stein found that residents of the Houston area were most likely to fault the city government for problems related to Allison, rather than the state or federal government.
+Indeed, the effects of Allison and its aftermath became an issue during that year's mayoral election.
+Incumbent Lee P. Brown announced in October that he planned to implement significant improvements to the city's drainage system.
+Brown's two major opponents, Orlando Sanchez and Chris Bell, accused this announcement of being politically motivated.
+In particular, Bell stated that "the mayor has known about flooding problems facing the Medical Center for years and done nothing about them...
+Now, less than 30 days before the election, he suddenly sees it as a priority."
+Ultimately, Brown won re-election by the narrow margin.
+Arcenaux and Stein argued that this was partly because "only voters who blamed the city for inadequate flood preparation, rather than some other level of government, were more likely to vote against the incumbent mayor."